Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: SUMMARY

+Beyond these broad results, some detailed key findings can be summarized as follows: \begin{itemize} \item Among the input features selected from SIMBA, halo–subhalo properties consistently emerged as the most important for both centrals and satellites.
+For centrals, velocity offsets and halo radii were dominant, while for satellites, environmental density and proximity to the host halo played the strongest roles.
+Additional features such as halo spin, formation redshift, and dark matter radius also contributed, but with comparatively lower importance. \item The fraction-based approach significantly improved results for satellite galaxies and showed considerable improvement for central galaxies compared to the traditional approach across redshifts. \item Mass functions clearly highlight the advantages of the fraction-based approach.
+Across nearly all cases, this method consistently recovers the full spread of the true mass function, whereas the traditional approach tends to produce a narrower distribution. \end{itemize}

 A principal application of our ML framework is to simulate \HI intensity maps.
-Our frameworks can simulate \HI intensity maps tailored for upcoming astronomical surveys such as Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX)~\citep{newburgh2016hirax} and the Square Kilometre Array (SKA)~\citep{bacon2020cosmology}.
-This can be done by applying our framework to very large-scale N-body simulations with sufficient volume to obtain a cosmologically representative sample of large-scale structure, while retaining enough resolution to properly resolve the lower-mass halos that dominate the \HI\ content.
+Our frameworks can generate \HI intensity maps tailored for upcoming astronomical surveys such as the Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX)~\citep{newburgh2016hirax} and the Square Kilometre Array (SKA)~\citep{bacon2020cosmology}.
+This can be done by applying our framework to large-scale N-body simulations with sufficient volume to obtain a cosmologically representative sample of large-scale structure, yet with enough resolution to properly resolve the lower-mass halos dominating the \HI\ content.

-We further aim to improve the ML predictions for other galaxy quantities, such as emission line surveys that track the star formation rate and CO intensity mapping surveys that track the molecular hydrogen mass.
-Better and more sophisticated ways are required for the classifiers to improve the overall accuracy, in the process of automating ML models for the entire simulation.
-With a framework that can handle both centrals and satellites, and reliably isolate the star-forming gas-rich population, many applications open up for making predictions to future cosmology surveys in order to constrain both dark energy and the physical processes of galaxy evolution.
+We further aim to improve the ML predictions for other galaxy quantities, such as emission-line surveys that track the star formation rate and CO intensity mapping surveys that trace molecular hydrogen mass.
+More advanced methods are needed for the classifiers to boost overall accuracy, progressing toward fully automated ML models for entire simulations.
+With a framework that can handle both centrals and satellites and reliably distinguish SF gas-rich populations, numerous applications arise for making predictions for future cosmology surveys, thus constraining both dark energy and the physical processes of galaxy evolution.